-- 1. Pull off and wipe the dipstick (in yellow on the below picture). - 2.
+- 1. Pull off and wipe the dipstick (in red in the picture below). - 2.
 Re-insert and remove the dipstick. - 3.
-Check that the oil level is between the MINI and MAXI marks. - 4.
+Check that the oil level is between the Mini and Maxi marks. - 4.
 If the level is too low, remove the oil filler cap and add some oil slowly at a time.
 Wait a few minutes before checking the oil level to allow the oil to get down to the oil pan.